GregHowe/bid-calculation-tool/backend/README.md

 ## 🧱 Architecture Overview

 The backend is built using **ASP.NET Core Web API**, following clean architecture principles and object-oriented design.
 Fee calculations are encapsulated in dedicated services for clarity, scalability, and testability.
+These services are injected via **dependency injection**, allowing loose coupling and easier testing.

 ### 🔧 Fee Calculators